5 Common Scrum Myths

 Today I would like to list the most common Scrum myths that I’ve seen in my career.
 I know that these myths have been constantly repeated and passed from company to company.
 But as you know, this blog is about education, so I want to debunk these myths.

-MYTH 1 - Scrum is just about Scrum events and roles
+Myth 1 - Scrum is just about Scrum events and roles

-To be honest, I believe that Scrum is much more about changing the mindset and empowering teams than anything else.
-I am not saying that events and roles don’t really matter, but I believe they will not work without proper mindset and values.
+To be honest, Scrum is much more about changing the mindset and empowering teams than anything else.
+I am not saying that events and roles don’t really matter, but they will not work without proper mindset and values.
+Implementing Scrum is the same like building the house, you need to have the proper foundations.

-MYTH 2 - Daily Scrum is a status report meeting
+Myth 2 - Daily Scrum is a status report meeting

-Daily Scrum is frequently used by the Scrum Teams as a status report meeting where individuals mention what they did, what they plan to do and what are their impediments.
+Daily Scrum is frequently misused by the Scrum Teams as a status report meeting where individuals mention what they did, what they plan to do and what are their impediments.
+You can ask - "Wait, but what is wrong with that?
+Aren’t these just the examples of the questions listed in the Scrum Guide version from 2017?"

 What does Scrum Guide 2020 say about Daily Scrum?